 Over five years, more than 5,000 advanced fee scams were reported to the South African.
 22% of South Africans using e-banking services were taken in by scams in one year.
 Almost a third of these were advanced fees or 419 scams.
 A 419 scam is a type of advanced fee scam.
 In a 419 scam, someone is encouraged to send money to a stranger in exchange for a larger sum that never materializes.

 Common scamming techniques

-Fake loans, competitions and emails
+Fake loans, competitions, and emails

-Emails can seem very authentic
+Emails can seem very authentic.

 Another tell-tale sign is when a scammer refers to you as ‘sir’ or ‘madam’ rather than your name.
 However, some scammers will address you by your name.
 The correspondence you receive may also have spelling and grammatical errors, though this isn’t always the case.
-Some correspondence can seem very authentic indeed, which is why so many people fall for it.
+Some posts can seem very authentic indeed, which is why so many people fall for it.

 What you need to do

 Ignoring any correspondence you receive is vital if you suspect someone is trying to scam you.
 If you believe someone has targeted you with an advanced fee scam, contact the police by respond to say you believe the message is bogus – inform the police immediately instead.to firstname.lastname@example.org.
 Don’t even

 Scamming during the pandemic